JackdawDev/Neon-master/README.md

 _ COmpatiblity with BedWars Plugins

+# You cannot re release the plugin without permission or re-sell the plugin

 # 📢 Auto Announce System

 the **Auto Announce System**!
 This system automatically broadcasts announcements to players with customizable settings, including sounds, hover messages, clickable actions, and more.